 Before you go on the process, make sure to power on both your computers.

-Step 2: Connect Ethernet cable to Both Computers
+Step 2: Connect the Ethernet cable to Both Computers NIC Ports

-Now, it’s time to connect the ethernet cable with both computers.
-Take the problematic ethernet cable and connect one end of it with one computer and connect the other end to the second computer.
+Now, it’s time to connect the Ethernet cable to both computers’ NIC ports.
+Take the problematic Ethernet cable and connect one end of it to one computer and connect the other end to the second computer.

 Step 3: Checking The NIC